Arlodotexe/strix-music/build-scripts/readme.md

 # Build scripts

-Strix Music is part of the permanant web.
-We believe in preserving our software, making sure it functions the same now as it would decades from now.
+Apps that work standalone and offline are a lost art.

+We want to build software where _that version_ will always work, whether on Day 1 and Day 10,000, and the same goes for our developer experience.

-Our build process reflects that.
-Cross platform PowerShell scripts are used to automate all the things we would have done by hand, and [IPFS](https://ipfs.io/) is used to store and distribute as much of our dependency chain as possible.
+Cross platform PowerShell scripts are used to automate the creation of each release, and [IPFS](https://ipfs.io/) is used to store and distribute as much of our dependency chain as possible.

 IPFS is self-described as:
 > A peer-to-peer hypermedia protocol